aveao/AveBot/README.md

 This is v3, which uses Discord.py rewrite and is finally on COGS.

-Please check out `helplong.md` to see the command list.
+Please check out `COMMANDS` to see the command list.

 ---